mhmtkas/FaceDetection/README.md

-need to run project things
+Requirements for building the project

 PyCharm